The Jefferson Society selects new members (probationaries) at the start of each semester through an interview process.

 Check back here for more information in a few weeks.

 The probationary process involves attendance at Society events throughout the semester, a presentation before the Society.
 Probationaries are aided through the process by the Membership & Probationary Committees, and even probationaries with complicated or busy schedules (ex. varsity athletes, non-traditional students) have been successful.
 Most probationaries are invited to become regular members upon the completion of these requirements.
-For more information on the probationary process, feel free to contact the Probationary Chair, Ms. Haley Palmer.
+For more information on the probationary process, feel free to contact the Probationary Chair, Ms. Alexandra Hartman.